Clackroe/MLGameAPI/README.md

 ## Authentication

 The API requires a valid token to access its endpoints.
-Include the token in the `headers` of your requests.
+Include the "token" in the `headers` of your requests.
 If the token is not provided or is invalid, the API will return a `401 Unauthorized` response.

 ## Error Handling